Tarick/tscheduler/README.md

 ## Installation

-Fetch prebuilt binary from Releases page.
+Fetch the prebuilt binary from the [Releases](https://github.com/Tarick/tscheduler/releases) page.
 Only Linux is avaliable for now.

 Installation from the source: